www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_introduction.md

 }
 ```

-GraphQL gives clients the ability to specify the exact data to be returned in each request.
-This means that some
-requests can query lots of data, while others are much simpler and only return a handful of fields.
-For this reason,
-a simple rate-limiting protocol of "X requests per hour" is not a good fit.

-Instead, each API key is given a budget of "API points" that can be spent on requests.
-Each request can have a separate
-cost.
-Once the API key has run out of points, all further requests will return an error message stating that requests
-are now being throttled.

-This message indicates the total number of API points this API key has in its budget and when the API points will
-be restored to the maximum limit.
+In order to ensure API stability, we limit the number of requests that can made per time period.
+When the request limit has been reached, every ensuing request will fail until the time period expires.
+Once the time period expires, the number of requests will be replenished to make new requests successfully.

-Clients can ask for this information by querying for the `rateLimit` object.
+Clients can access this information by querying the `rateLimit` object.
+The number of remaining requests can be accessed via the `remaining` field.
+The maximum number of requests per time period can be accessed via the `limit` field.
+The reset time can be accessed via the `resetAt` field.
-In general, the more involved a query, the higher its cost.
-We reserve the right to change the costs for each query,
-and the budgets for API keys, at any time.

 ### Maximum Complexity